Pure narrowband photon-pair generation in a monolithic cavity

-where the Schmidt number $K=1/\sum_k \lambda_k^2$ is the inverse of the spectral purity P ($P=1/K$) and indicates the number of active Schmidt frequency modes, being $K=1$ ($P=1$) for a state without spectral correlations, i.e. a spectrally pure state.
-Without filtering, i.e. with the contribution of the adjacent cavity modes, the maximum achievable spectral purity is 79.4\% (Schmidt number $K=1.26$) using a 1.1~ns pump pulse; although the output is not single-mode, its purity is significantly higher than that of a non-engineered SPDC source.
-In Fig.~\ref{fig:JSI_vs_pplength} we present the signal and idler JSI for the central cavity mode for various pump pulse durations and the corresponding Schmidt number and spectral purity, illustrating how shorter pump pulses lead to a reduction of frequency correlations.
-A spectral purity of $99.4\%$ ($K=1.01$) is reached using a 0.3~ns-long pump pulse, filtering out the adjacent spectral modes.
+where the Schmidt number $K=1/\sum_k \lambda_k^2$ is the inverse of the spectral purity P ($P=1/K$) and indicates the number of active Schmidt frequency modes, being $K=1$ ($P=1$) for a state without spectral correlations, i.e., a spectrally pure state.
+Figure~\ref{fig:JSI_vs_pplength} presents the signal and idler JSI for the central cavity mode for various pump pulse durations and the corresponding Schmidt number and spectral purity.
+For long pump pulses, the residual correlations in the JSI stem from the fact that the uncertainty in the pump energy lies below that of the signal/idler bandwidth.
+They can be minimized by utilizing pump pulses spectrally broader than the cavity mode, so that the JSI of the photon pair is dominated by the single-mode of the cavity rather than the pump spectral amplitude (at the expense of reduced brightness, as the cavity then excludes a fraction of the pump).
+Optimizing the pump pulse allows for a separable JSI (uncorrelated idler and signal frequencies), making possible the generation of spectrally pure heralded single photons.
+A spectral purity of $99.4\%$ (Schmidt number $K=1.01$) can be reached using a 0.3~ns-long pump pulse.
+It must be noted that, while the central mode is pure, correlations are introduced by distributing some amplitude into the neighboring spectral modes; however, these can be spectrally filtered out.
+Without filtering, i.e., with the contribution of the adjacent cavity modes, the maximum achievable spectral purity is 79.4\% ($K=1.26$) using a 1.1~ns pump pulse; although the output is not single-mode, its purity is significantly higher than that of a non-engineered SPDC source.
 It is important to emphasize that the filtering here is only used to select one of the cavity longitudinal modes within the phase-matching bandwidth for single-mode operation rather than to make the bandwidth arbitrarily narrow; unlike other filtered single-photon sources, the selected photon cavity modes are not spectrally truncated.
-This indicates that cavity-enhanced SPDC with pulsed pumping can in principle result in arbitrary high spectral purity when sufficiently short pump pulses are used and a single longitudinal mode is spectrally selected.
+This indicates that cavity-enhanced SPDC with pulsed pumping can in principle result in arbitrarily high spectral purity when sufficiently short pump pulses are used and a single longitudinal mode is spectrally selected.